redbadger/rpi-wasmcloud-demo/README.md

 # Raspberry Pi wasmcloud Demo

-This is a demo of a wasmCloud 0.50 [lattice](https://www.wasmcloud.dev/reference/lattice) running across an Apple MacBook Pro and 2 x Raspberry Pi 4B.
+This is a demo of a wasmCloud [lattice](https://www.wasmcloud.dev/reference/lattice) running across an Apple MacBook Pro and 2 x Raspberry Pi 4B.

-> _A lattice is a seamless, distributed unit of compute that can self-form atop any combination of cloud, edge, and physical infrastructure._
+> _The lattice is a self-forming, self-healing mesh network that provides a unified, flattened topology across any number of disparate environments, clouds, browsers, or even hardware._

 In this example, the lattice is made of three [wasmcloud](https://wasmcloud.dev/) nodes, one on the Mac and one on each Pi.
 However it would work just as well with one Pi, simply collapse `pi_01` and `pi_02` together as you go.

-The Mac node hosts the wasmcloud [HTTP Server provider](https://github.com/wasmCloud/capability-providers) that forwards incoming requests to our sandboxed [WASM](https://webassembly.org/) actor, which can run on any node, but in this demo runs on `pi_02`.
+The Mac node hosts the wasmcloud [HTTP Server Capability](https://github.com/wasmCloud/capability-providers) that forwards incoming requests to our sandboxed [Wasm](https://webassembly.org/) actor, which can run on any node, but in this demo runs on `pi_02`.

-Wasmcloud has a built-in [Logging provider](https://github.com/wasmCloud/capability-providers), which the actor uses to log to `stdout`.
+Wasmcloud has a built-in [Logging Capability](https://github.com/wasmCloud/capability-providers), which the actor uses to log to `stdout`.

-The WASM actor contains our "business" logic.
-It is signed and only given permissions to talk with the HTTP Server provider, the Logging provider, the NumberGen provider (for generating a uuid to identify the actor instance) and the OLED provider.
-The OLED provider is hosted by the wasmCloud host running on `pi_01`, where it natively controls an OLED display.
+The Wasm actor contains our "business" logic.
+It is signed and only given permissions to talk with the HTTP Server capability, the Logging capability, the NumberGen capability (for generating a uuid to identify the actor instance) and our OLED capability.
+This OLED capability is hosted by the wasmCloud host running on `pi_01`, where it natively controls an OLED display.

 ![wasmcloud lattice across Mac and Pi](./docs/wasmcloud-lattice.svg)